 Maxing out your individual retirement account (IRA) each year is a smart move when you’re focused on growing your retirement fund.
-But contributing too much money can result in a tax penalty.
+But contributing too much money can result in a tax penalty of 6%.
 Many taxpayers work with a financial advisor to avoid excess contributions and optimize their retirement strategies.
 If you have too much money in your IRA, here’s what you can do about it.